findavinash/NSW_Edu_Dept/README.md

 3. Create the service

-4. Start the service
+4. Start the service as user 'avinash'

-The program execution interval can be updated by updating the script - default interval is set as 10 seconds The program executes at the set interval continuously until the service is stopped
+The program execution interval can be updated by updating the script - default interval is set as 10 seconds.
+The program executes at the set interval continuously until the service is stopped.
+The service will auto restart on machine boot.
+Upon failure the service will attempt to restart only 3 times - post which the service will be in a failed state.

 ## Installation
 1. Clone the repo